turbot/tailpipe-docs/docs/reference/config-files/workspace.md

 -->

-A Tailpipe `workspace` is a "profile" that allows you to define options for running Tailpipe.
+A Tailpipe `workspace` is a "profile" that provides a distinct database storage location for your collected logs and allows you to define options for running Tailpipe.

 ```hcl
 workspace "default" {